Domenico Piola: Works

 Piola's early copies after Giovanni Benedetto Castiglione and his working relationship with Valerio Castello in the late 1640s and early 1650s encouraged the development of a more Baroque style.
-Piola absorbed Castiglione's work as is visible in The Communion of Clare of Montefalco (London, British Museum) and his paintings in the Oratory of St John the Baptist at Spotorno.
+Piola absorbed Castiglione's work, as is visible in The Communion of Clare of Montefalco (London, British Museum) and his paintings in the Oratory of St John the Baptist at Spotorno.
 Piola's style was fully matured by 1670.
 The influence of Parmese art was strengthened after the return of Gregorio de’ Ferrari from Parma circa 1672.
 Correggio’s style encouraged Piola's own predilection for diagonal movement, bright colours and strongly foreshortened figures.
 In 1674 Ferrari married Piola's daughter.
 The work of the Casa Piola was considerably augmented.
 In the 1670s and 1680s, the two artists collaborated on many fresco projects.
 In 1684 Piola began to fresco the choir of San Leonardo and two rooms in the Villa Gropallo at Zerbino; all work was interrupted in this year after a French bombardment destroyed much of Genoa, including Domenico's house and studio.

 Piola also often collaborated with his brother-in-law Stefano Camogli, a specialist still life and animal painter.
-Examples compositions in which Camogli was responsible for the still life elements and Piola for the figures are the Allegory of Summer (Collection Torriglia Chiavari, Palazzo Rocca) and the Allegory of Peace and Abundance (Private collection).
+Examples of compositions in which Camogli was responsible for the still life elements and Piola for the figures are the Allegory of Summer (Collection Torriglia Chiavari, Palazzo Rocca) and the Allegory of Peace and Abundance (Private collection).

 Casa Piola through the ages

 Other members of the Piola family who were artists included Domenico's brother, Giovanni Andrea and his three sons Paolo Gerolamo, Anton Maria, and Giovanni Battista; his two sons-in-law, Gregorio de’ Ferrari (his most distinguished pupil and married to his daughter Margherita Piola) and Domenico Parodi; and his brother-in-law Stefano Camogli.
-The large family studio, called Casa Piola excelled in both quadratura fresco decoration and canvases.
+The large family studio, called Casa Piola, excelled in both quadratura fresco decoration and canvases.
 Generations of artists, down to the 20th century, descended from the line of Piola-De Ferrari, including Giovanni Maria De Simoni, who died in 1913 in the original residence of Domenico's family.